daveight/ankicode-decks/README.md

    - `solutions/java/<problem_name>` - markdown file containing Java solution of a problem
    - `solutions/js/<problem_name>` - markdown file containing JavaScript solution of a problem
    - `test_cases/<problem_name>` - a TSV (tab-separated) file with test-cases

-## Add a new deck
-   To add a new deck - simply copy the `template` folder